zyxw59/conlang_fmt/README.md

 ##### Parameters

-- `class`: The CSS classes to apply to this span.
-  In the case of a generic span, this defaults to `conlang`.
+> Note about `class`: In the case of a generic span, this defaults to
+> `conlang`.
-  Otherwise, defaults to none.
+> Otherwise, defaults to none.

-#### Text replacements
+#### Text replacements (`:replace:`)

-Text replacements can be defined in a block starting with `:replace:`, followed by a list of replacements.
+A list of text replacements can be defined in `:replace:` block.
-Each replacement in the list should consist of the identifier for the replacement, surrounded by `:`, followed by the replacement text, which may itself contain replacements (or any other inline formatting).
+Each replacement in the list should consist of a directive to be used for the replacement, followed by the replacement text, which may itself contain replacements (or any other inline formatting).
-In the text, a replacement is denoted by the replacement's identifier, surrounded by `:`.
+In the text, a replacement is denoted by the directive declared in the `:replace:` block.
 Text replacements do not take any parameters.

-#### Cross references
+#### Cross references (`:ref:`)

-Cross references are denoted with `:ref:`.
-The parameters come immediately afterwards.

-##### Parameters

-- `ref`: The ID to reference in the document.
+The directive must be followed by the ID of a block in the document.
 The text for the reference will automatically be set based on the type of element it refers to: "section", "table", or "gloss"; followed by the number of that element.
 If the reference points to an element with the `nonumber` parameter, then a warning will be raised, and the text will simply be the type of the element.
-- `class`: The CSS classes to apply to this reference.